Skip to content

 Methods

-• Important is to describe not only the optical setup to read out the PL of the NV center, but also how you mount the permanent magnet with respect to the NV centers in the diamond.
+• Describe the experimental setup: both the optical setup and how you mount the permanent magnet with respect to the NV centers in the diamond.

 • Include a plot of the expected field for a cylindrical magnet (Exercise 3).

-• Plots of obtained data that help you answer your research question.
+• Plots of your measurements that help answer your research question.

 Figures and captions

 Figures should have the proper labels (with units) and should be readable (increase font size if necessary).
 If multiple curves are visible, include a legend.
-It is perfectly fine to use software such as Inkscape, Illustrator, Powerpoint to improve the labels and readability.
+It is recommended to use software such as Inkscape, Illustrator, or Powerpoint to improve the labels and readability.
 A good caption describes:

 • The message of the figure